jacderida/stableset_net/docs/online-documentation/index.md

 # Autonomi Documentation

 Welcome to the Autonomi documentation!
-This guide will help you get started with using the Autonomi network client.
+This guide will help you get started using the Autonomi network client.

 ## What is Autonomi?